 Jackson Field - Northern Colorado Bears

-Bears Baseball in Northern Colorado
+Greeley Baseball - University of Northern Colorado

 Jackson Field is a part of the UNC Jackson Field Sports Complex which also contains the women’s soccer field – Jackson Stadium.
 The field is named after Charles N. Jackson, a UNC trustee who helped purchase the land in 1927.
 It has been the site for Bears baseball since the late 1920s.
 In the fall of 2004, the venue got a new infield surface and improvements were made to the outfield.